 Certain gifts made each tax year, such as annual exemptions, do not impact the giver’s nil-rate band, while taper relief reduces tax on gifts made within three to seven years prior to death.

-Seeking advice from a financial adviser is highly advisable to navigate complex inheritance tax purposes and stay updated on changing tax regulations.
+Seeking estate planning advice from a financial adviser is highly advisable to help reduce IHT liability, optimize reliefs and allowances, and navigate complex inheritance tax purposes while staying updated on changing tax regulations.

 Life Insurance for Inheritance Tax Planning

-Whole-of-life insurance policies are particularly suitable for inheritance tax planning as they designate an amount payable after death to cover those tax obligations.
-By keeping life insurance payouts outside of the taxable estate, beneficiaries can receive funds to pay any inheritance tax that may be due without incurring additional financial strain.
+Whole-of-life insurance policies are particularly suitable for inheritance tax (IHT) planning as they designate an amount payable after death to cover those tax obligations.
+By keeping life insurance payouts outside of the taxable estate, beneficiaries can receive funds to pay any inheritance tax (IHT) that may be due without incurring additional financial strain.
+It is advisable to consult a financial adviser or seek guidance from a financial planner who specializes in inheritance tax (IHT) planning to develop effective strategies and minimize tax liabilities for your estate.

 Probate and Inheritance Tax